Lemoncode/scaffolding-express-typescript/README.md

 npm install cors -P
 ```

-Thenn install the typings for this package:
+Then install the typings for this package:

 ```bash
 npm install @types/cors -D